Rrucha/CSE-250_my_work./README.md

 * ...
 * Level j: Nothing, or one immutable, sorted array of size $`2^j B`$

-Insertions always happen at Level 0 (see below for a discussion of deletions):
+Insertions always happen into the buffer (see below for a discussion of deletions):

 When the buffer fills up (i.e., reaches size $`B`$), the $`B`$ ($`=2^0 B`$) elements in the buffer are sorted and "promoted" to Level 0.
 Once the buffered records are promoted, the buffer is cleared.